ismael-arias/nytpi-sass-utils/README.md

-# nytpi-sass-utils (#development branch)
+# nytpi-sass-utils (#removed-eyeglass branch)

-*Note: the development branch is under active development.
+*Note: the removed-eyeglass branch is under active development.
 This README tries to cover the most important information developers need to know while using the tools in their current state of completion.*

+Additional Note: the removed-eyeglass branch no longer requires [Eyeglass](http://eyeglass.rocks).
+This means it can now be used with other build systems that don’t integrate with Eyeglass, such as Webpack.

 ## Need-to-Know Errata